isiahmeadows/mithril.js/vnode-structure.md

 - `vnode.mask` - Inline cache mask
 	- `vnode.mask & 0x00FF` - Type ID
-	- `vnode.mask & 0x0100` - Custom element (either autonomous or customized)
+	- `vnode.mask & 1 << 8` - Custom element (either autonomous or customized)
-	- `vnode.mask & 0x0200` - Is void, special, or known empty
+	- `vnode.mask & 1 << 9` - Is void, special, or known empty
-	- `vnode.mask & 0x0400` - Has `key`
+	- `vnode.mask & 1 << 10` - Has `key`
-	- `vnode.mask & 0x0800` - Has `ref`
+	- `vnode.mask & 1 << 11` - Has `ref`
-	- `vnode.mask & 0x1000` - Is known single
+	- `vnode.mask & 1 << 12` - Is known single
-	- `vnode.mask & 0x2000` - Reserved
-	- `vnode.mask & 0x4000` - Reserved
-	- `vnode.mask & 0x8000` - Reserved
-	- `vnode.mask >>> 16` - Node length for raw node reference vnodes
-- `vnode.tag` - Tag/custom element name/component name
+- `vnode.tag` - Tag/custom element name/component name/control body
-- `vnode.attrs` - Resolved attributes
+- `vnode.attrs` - Resolved non-special attributes
-- `vnode.children` - Children/element reference
+- `vnode.children` - Children/child nodes
-- `vnode.key` - `attrs.key` mirror
+- `vnode.key` - Resolved `attrs.key`
-- `vnode.ref` - `attrs.ref` mirror
+- `vnode.ref` - Resolved `attrs.ref`

 Notes:

 - An error is thrown if `vnode.attrs.children.length > 2 ** 16`
 - Holes are represented by `null`s
-- For DOM vnodes, attributes are serialized to a flattened array of `key`/`value` pairs with `is`, `key`, and `ref` removed.
+- For DOM and component vnodes, attributes are serialized to a flattened array of `key`/`value` pairs with `is` (for known DOM vnodes only), `key`, `children`, and `ref` removed.
-- Fragments do *not* store their attributes - those are only used to read the `key` and `ref`.
+- Fragments do *not* store their attributes - those are only used to read the `key` and `children`.
 Pass component instances around instead - even if they aren't used, they can still be useful for verifying types.
 - This resolves the polymorphic `children`, `key`, and `ref` accesses immediately.
 - For customized builtins, `vnode.tag` is set to `vnode.attrs.is`.
 This is the only case where a vnode property is set to an attribute.
 - A `Mithril.create(mask, tag, attrs, children, key, ref)` exists to create this structure, but `m` is preferred when `tag` is dynamic.
-- For empty arrays, always return `null`/`undefined` for their children
+- For empty arrays, always return `null`/`undefined` for their attributes and children

+This is *very* heavily optimized towards being monomorphic and strongly typed.

 ## Mithril DOM IR structure

+TODO: update this

 The IR vnodes are arranged as arrays to minimize memory and let them be quickly read without confusing the engine with polymorphic types.
 Specifically:

 - Chrome and Firefox both pre-allocate room in arrays for 8 entries immediately (I've verified this), and I suspect Edge and Safari are likely similar.
 - Each element is really tracked as three separate objects within global arrays:
-	- An array containing basic type info + children IDs.
+	- `idata`: an array containing basic type info + children IDs.
-	- An array containing object type info, like tags, attrs, etc.
+	- `odata`: an array containing object type info, like tags, attrs, etc.
-	- An array containing the raw DOM vnodes
+	- `ndata`: an array containing the raw DOM nodes
-	- Global queues exist for both of these, used to add elements when there isn't room before or at the current read counter.
+	- Global queues exist for each of these, used to add elements when there isn't room before or at the current read counter.
 - Keys are resolved to integers using a global object instance, for simplicity and to fit better with the highly numeric nature of this.

 Here's the general vnode structure, consisting of 4 integers + 4 polymorphic fields: